-Planting a tree is an investment in life - it will likely last a lifetime and provide beauty and value for decades.
-How your investment grows and prospers depends in large part what tree species to select to plant and where as well as the care you provide it starting with how it was initially planted.
-Follow this advice when planting trees and you will most likely enjoy its beauty and value over a lifetime.
+Planting a tree is an investment in life – it will likely last a lifetime and provide beauty and value for decades.
+How your investment grows and prospers depends in large part on what tree species to select to plant and where as well as the care you provide it starting with how it was initially planted.
+Follow this advice when planting trees and you will most likely enjoy their beauty and value over a lifetime.

 When to Plant